Are you ready? Then let's begin.

 And if the trend is very strong, this pattern more often than not will fail.

 So, here's an example:

-You can see over here, this is a strong trend, noticing how long it has been persisting.
+You can see over here, this is a strong trend, notice how long it has been persisting.

-This is in the 4-hour time frame, but you can see the number of the bars is so much more than the head and shoulders pattern that has formed.
+This is in the 4-hour time frame, but you can see the number of bars is so much more than the head and shoulders pattern that has formed!